Lojban grammar: Tengwar mode

 Advocates of this mode include Eric S. Raymond.

 Zbalermorna mode

-Another option for cultural neutrality (free from fictional cultures even) is the zbalermorna alphabet.
+Another option for cultural neutrality is zbalermorna, an abugida created by la kmir.
+It is designed with handwriting in mind.
+The word zbalermorna is a combination of zbasu (build), lerfu (letter), and morna (pattern).

+Much like in the Shavian alphabet, the voiced consonant is written with a rotated version of the glyph used to write the voiceless consonant.
+Common design elements are used for different types of consonants, i.e. plosives, both sibilant and non-sibilant fricatives, liquids, and nasals.
+Since x doesn't have a voiced or voiceless counterpart, it is written with a circle.

+Vowels are written as diacritics applied to consonants.
+Semivowels i and u use their own separate consonant glyphs, while the other allowed diphthongs, au, ai, ei, and oi, use their own diacritics.
+This script also has a separate system for vowels and the aforementioned diphthongs for use in names and foreign words to make them stand out.
+Because diphthongs get their own letters, this system also removes the need for a slaka bu.

+The .y'y and denpa bu are written with the same symbols as the Latin script.
+The pattern of .C'C can be written with the two symbols merged, allowing attitudinals to be written more naturally.

+The design also allows .i, the most common cmavo in Lojban, to be written with just two dots, akin to a colon.

 Japanese mode

 A Japanese hiragana version of Lojban orthography has been proposed, in which case more than 80 lerfu may be used.
 This mode is not without certain technical issues since the hiragana (and katakana too) are always syllabic, indicating an open syllable (with the exception of the final "n" sound), requiring some special attention when representing the Lojbanic consonant clusters.
 Several example haiku compositions in the orthography have been created.

 Morphology

 Lojban has 3 word-classes: brivla (verbs or predicate words), cmavo (structure words), and cmevla (name words).
 Each of them has uniquely identifying morphological properties, so that one can unambiguously recognize which word is of which part of speech in a string of the language.
 They may be further divided in sub-classes (discussed respectively below).

 There also exist affixes (rafsi) assigned to some of the brivla and cmavo.